-Implementation of UHCL's Quality Enhancement Plan, Applied Critical Thinking for Lifelong Learning and Adaptability, follows the Foundation for Critical Thinking model, which includes information ("data, facts, reasons, observations, experiences, evidence"*) as one of the elements of reasoning or thought.
+Implementation of UHCL's Quality Enhancement Plan, Applied Critical Thinking for Lifelong Learning and Adaptability, follows the Foundation for Critical Thinking model, which includes information ("data, facts, reasons, observations, experiences, evidence"*) as one of the elements of reasoning or thought to which intellectual standards must be applied.
 Critical thinking must be informed by information that is:

-When we lack the expertise or experience to judge accuracy and completeness, we look to indicators of quality and reliability: the authority of an author, book editor, or publisher, or a process such as peer review in which external subject experts determine acceptability for publication.
+When we lack the expertise or experience to judge accuracy and completeness, we look to indicators of quality and reliability: the authority of an author, book editor, or publisher, or a process such as peer review in which external subject experts consider intellectual standards (clarity, accuracy, etc.) in determining acceptability for publication.
 Such indicators can't guarantee reliability absolutely, but they're key factors to look for as your own knowledge and critical thinking abilities grow.

 College-level assignments usually require the use of scholarly rather than popular information sources.
 The New Oxford American Dictionary (2nd ed.) defines scholarly as "involving or relating to serious academic study" and "having or showing knowledge, learning, or devotion to academic pursuits" (p.
 1516).